 Symptoms of all of these conditions can vary.
 The compartment syndromes can feel like a pressure pain.
 Almost as if your muscles is too big to fit into your skin.
 Medial tibial stress can feel a bit like that too but feels like more of a bone pain and can be quite sharp and pin point.

 Why Do I Have Shin Splints?

-Can There Be Any Complications?
+Can There Be Any Complications From Shin Splints?

 Yes.
 Stress fractures.
 Please don’t read that as “if I have shin splints then it will develop into a stress fracture”.
 These are the exception rather than the rule.
-I’ve only seen a couple in 14 years out of hundreds of cases of shin splints.
+I’ve only seen a couple in 18 years out of hundreds of cases of shin splints.
 But it is a risk.

 Generally speaking if your condition is getting progressively worse then you’ll need to seek advice and treatment anyway.
 If your pain is fairly low grade there is a smaller chance you will develop a stress fracture.
 But we’d still advise to get things checked out earlier rather than later.

 Just a word of warning here.
 There is a rare but potentially urgent case that needs to be mentioned.
 If the front of your shin literally feels like it’s about to explode and you’re in so much pain you can’t walk – just pop yourself up to A&E would you?
 It’s rare, I’ve never seen it, but I feel I should just mention it.
 If you’re in any doubt call 111 to rule out anything more serious.